Outback Steakhouse To Host Two-Day Hiring Event In Detroit

 Onsite and virtual interviews will occur on Wednesday, June 2, and Thursday, June 3, from 11 a.m. to 7 p.m.

-Interested candidates can find additional information at Outback.com/careers.MORE NEWS: Detroit Pastors, DPSCD Officials Call For Community To Get Vaccinated, Return To In-Person Learning This Fall
+Interested candidates can find additional information at Outback.com/careers.MORE NEWS: Automotive Chip Maker Says It's Nearly Recovered From Blaze

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.